-How To Thoroughly Backup Your Wordpress Blog
+How To Thoroughly Backup Your WordPress Blog

 In this post I will show you how to backup the data which is your WordPress blog so that you will be able to restore in the event of your computer crashing, your server losing your blog, your blog randomly breaking or any other mishap that can occur.